the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-r.md

 - Hardware on which to run the code
 - Software, including:
   - The code itself
-  - The programming language (e.g. Python, R)
+  - The programming language (e.g. Python, R, Julia, and so on)
   - Relevant packages (e.g. pandas, matplotlib, tidyverse, ggplot)

 ## What Binder Provides